syb0rg/Khronos/README.md

 ### How Khronos Works

-The process starts off by recording a `.flac` file with the help of LibSndFile and PortAudio working together.
+The process starts off by recording a `.wav` file with the help of LibSndFile and PortAudio working together.
 PortAudio scans for the default input device (set by your operating system), and starts the audio recording process.
-Once finished, PortAudio passes along the raw PCM data that was just recorded to LibSndFile, which performs the necessary instructions to store it in a `.flac` file.
+Once finished, PortAudio passes along the raw PCM data that was just recorded to LibSndFile, which performs the necessary instructions to store it in a `.wav` file.

-This `.flac` file is then sent off to Google for speech processing.
-We specify what the sample rate is of the audio, and what sort of response we would like back from Google (JSON, XML, etc.).
-Google sends back a nicely packed JSON file for processing to extract what was said during the recording.
-This processing is done with my custom JSON parser that has proven to be faster when compared to the benchmarks of other JSON parsers.

-Khronos then takes this processed information and responds to it in an approprate way with it's own speech synthesis software.
+This `.wav` file is then given to pocketsphinx for speech processing, which then returns the said text with reasonable accuracy.
+Khronos then takes this processed information and responds to it in an approprate way with it's [own speech synthesis software](https://syb0rg.github.io/tritium.io/).

 ---